Lacusovagus

 Lacusovagus (meaning "lake wanderer") is a genus of azhdarchoid pterodactyloid pterosaur from the Lower Cretaceous of Brazil.

+Discovery and naming

 It is based on SMNK PAL 4325, a partial upper jaw comprising sections of the skull in front of the eyes.
-This specimen was found in rocks of the Early Cretaceous-age (probably Aptian stage, about 120 million years ago) Nova Olinda Member of the Crato Formation.
+This specimen was found in rocks of the Early Cretaceous-age (probably Aptian stage, about 120 to 93 million years ago) Nova Olinda Member of the Crato Formation.

+Description

 The skull was long, and unusually wide.
 The section in front of the combined nasal-antorbital fenestra was relatively short.
 Also unusual was the combination of its toothless jaws and no bony head crest.
 Lacusovagus was described in 2008 by Mark Witton.
 The type species is L. magnificens, meaning "grand lake wanderer", in reference to its large size—it is currently the largest pterosaur known from the Crato Formation with an estimated wingspan of approximately 4 m and a body mass of 30 kg.

+Classification

 Lacusovagus shares many characteristics with the basal azhdarchoid family Chaoyangopteridae, and preliminary studies suggested it was a member of that clade.
 However, in 2017, a phylogenetic analysis found it to be within the genus Tupuxuara, a member of the Thalassodromidae.